The Endo Playbook: Bella Valentini Shares Her Advice

 Tell us about your journey…

-I’m 27 years old and I was diagnosed with endometriosis and adenomyosis in August 2023, after experiencing symptoms for over a decade.
+I’m 27 years old, and I was diagnosed with endometriosis and adenomyosis in August 2023 after experiencing symptoms for over a decade.
 Overall, it was a painful, time-consuming, and disheartening process.
 Getting the diagnosis made me realise the lack of information, awareness, and education there is surrounding endometriosis and adenomyosis.
-My experience has made me more passionate about sharing my story and spreading awareness, so others don’t have to go through what I (and many other Endo warriors) did.
-I am still learning a lot about what it means to have a chronic illness and how to best live my life with my symptoms.
+My experience has made me more passionate about sharing my story and spreading awareness so others don’t have to go through what I (and many other Endo warriors) did.
+I am still learning a lot about what it means to have a chronic illness and how to live my life with my symptoms best.

-I work in the modelling and acting industry and have a bachelor’s degree in psychology.
-I’m currently studying a Master of Counselling and Psychotherapy and am particularly interested in the impact that chronic illnesses have on women and gender-diverse individuals’ psychological and emotional well-being.
-It’s a very complex area that needs a lot more research and attention.
+I work in the modeling and acting industry and have a bachelor’s degree in psychology.
+I’m currently studying for a Master of Counselling and Psychotherapy and am particularly interested in the impact that chronic illnesses have on women and gender-diverse individuals’ psychological and emotional well-being.
+It’s a complex area that needs much more research and attention.

 How do you manage your symptoms?